ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 ~~~

-* (2) Routing changes which adds network latency compared to edge CDN caches or access network peering connections

-* (3) Forced encryption of unencrypted HTTP2 connections to HTTP2+TLS connections
+## Changed Encryption Policy

+Changing the encryption policy applied to video streams either adding where it wasn't orginally used or removing if it was originally specified can cause a wide range of operational problems.

+### Forced Upgrade

+Changing unencrytped HTTP2 to encrypted HTTP2+TLS connects will prohibit streaming workflows that involve content detection as part of the network delivery.
+This can result in video traffic not being correctly identified and the incorrect network policies being applied to it.
+This is particularly problematic in environments using multicast and in mobile environments.

+### Forced Downgrade

+Equally so, removing of encryption applied to the transport stream by a streaming platform would be significantly problematic as such encryption may be part of a content protection and content integrity protections architecture.

+## Changed DNS Resolver Selection

-* (4) DNS Resolver choice changes resulting in less optimal CDN cache selection or bypassing of CDN load balancing direction
+DNS Resolver choice changes resulting in less optimal CDN cache selection or bypassing of CDN load balancing direction

+## Changed Source IP Address

-* (5) Changed Source IP Address for the application\'s connections to Streaming Platform Servers resulting in logging, geofencing, and session management problems
+Changing the Source IP Address for the application\'s connections to Streaming Platform Servers resulting in logging, geofencing, and session management problems

-* (6) Performance and Problem determination tools and protocols not able to traverse the alternative route tunnel impacting services ability to diagnose connection and performance problems
+## Performance and Problem determination

+Network overlays often interfere with the tools used in performance and problem determination.
+This is due to either the tool and protocols not able to traverse the alternative route tunnel impacting services ability to diagnose connection and performance problems, or the network overlay itself not supporting the tool and not supporting or carrying the tools functions.

 ## Impact of Changing Network Routing and other Policies